chinedufn/solid-state/README.md

 var optionalInitialState = {}
 var AppState = new SS(optionalInitialState)

-// Called with a clone of the new state whenever state changes AppState.addListener(function (currentState) {
+// Called a function with a clone of the new state whenever state changes var removeListener = AppState.addListener(function (currentState) {
   someRenderFunction(currentState)
 })